Pristina: 21st century

 Pristina International Airport's new terminal opened for operations in October 2013, which was built in response to a growing demand for air travel in Kosovo.
 In November of the same year, the R7 motorway as part of the Albania-Kosovo motorway, linking Pristina and the Albanian city of Durrës on the Albanian Adriatic Sea Coast, was completed.
-Another extensive development for the city has been the completion of the R6 motorway in 2019, connecting Pristina to the Macedonian city of Skopje.
+Another extensive development for the city has been the completion of the R6 motorway in 2019, connecting Pristina to North Macedonia's capital, Skopje.

+Prishtina’s post-1999 urban growth has also been the subject of academic study, including research that examines how university campuses interact with broader city planning and urban transformation within the frameworks of sustainable and resilient development.

 Geography

-Pristina is situated on a alluvial plain in the regions of Llap and Kosovo across the Goljak Hills in central and eastern Kosovo.
-Bodies of water in Pristina Municipality include the lakes of Gračanica and Batlava as well as the rivers of Lab, Prishtevka and Vellusha.
-The park of Germia lies in the east of Pristina and extends in the north of the villages of Llukar and Kolovica to the south at Badovac.
+Pristina is situated on an alluvial plain in the regions of Llap and Kosovo across the Gollak Hills in central and eastern Kosovo.
+Bodies of water in Pristina municipality include Badovc and Batllava lakes as well as the Llapi, Prishtevka, and Vellusha rivers.
+The park of Germia lies in the east of Pristina and extends in the north of the villages of Llukar and Kolovica to the south at Badovc.

 Pristina is one of the urban areas with the most severe water shortages in Kosovo.
 Its population have to cope with daily water curbs due to the lack of rain and snowfall, which has left Pristina's water supplies in a dreadful condition.
-The water supply comes from the two main reservoirs of Batlava and Gračanica.
+The water supply comes from the two main reservoirs of Batllava Lake and Lake Badovc.
 However, there are many problems with the water supply that comes from these two reservoirs which supply 92% of Pristina's population.
 As such, the authorities have increased their efforts to remedy the situation and to make sure that such crises do not hit the city again.

 Climate

-According to the Köppen climate classification, Pristina falls under the periphery of the Oceanic climate (Cfb) zone with an average annual temperature of 10.6 C. The warmest month in Pristina is August with an average temperature rising to 21.8 C, while the coldest month is January with an average temperature falling to -0.6 C. Pristina has a moderate climate with an average of 2909.69 hours of sunshine annually.
+According to the Köppen climate classification, Pristina falls under the periphery of the oceanic climate (Cfb) zone with an average annual temperature of 10.6 C. The warmest month in Pristina is August with an average temperature rising to 21.8 C, while the coldest month is January with an average temperature falling to -0.6 C. Pristina has a moderate climate with an average of 2909.69 hours of sunshine annually.
 July is the sunniest month of the year with an average of about 11.5 hours of sunshine a day and by contrast, the average hours of sunshine are less than 4.5 hours per day in January.